-Each applicant requesting funds will be required to include a description of the steps the applicant proposes to take to ensure equitable access to, and participation in, its federally-assisted program for students, teachers and other program beneficiaries with special needs.
-Section 427 (GEPA) highlights six types of barriers that can impede equitable access or participation: gender, race, national origin, color, disability, or age.
-Based on local circumstances, applicants will determine whether these or other barriers may prevent participation in the program or activities and the steps to be taken to overcome identified barriers must be included in the application.
+Each applicant requesting funds is required to include a description of the steps the applicant proposes to take to ensure equitable access to and participation in its federally assisted program for students, teachers, and other program beneficiaries with special needs.
+Section 427 of the GEPA highlights six types of barriers that can impede equitable access or participation: gender, race, national origin, color, disability, or age.
+Based on local circumstances, applicants determine whether these or other barriers may prevent participation in the program or activities and outline in their applications the specific steps they intend to take to overcome any identified barriers.

-All funds received by local providers are to be used to:

-1. Establish and operate programs that provide adult education and literacy services to learners meeting the statutory definition of an "eligible individual" as defined in Section 203.
-Individuals eligible for adult education services include those who:

-- are at least 16 years of age;

-- are not enrolled or required to be enrolled in secondary school under State law; and

-- are basic skills deficient;

-- do not have a secondary school diploma or its recognized equivalent and have not achieved an equivalent level of education; or

-- are English language learners.
+The funds allocated to local providers are intended to establish and operate programs that provide adult education and literacy services to learners meeting the statutory definition of an "eligible individual" as defined in Section 203.
+Eligible individuals include those who are at least 16 years of age, are not enrolled or required to be enrolled in secondary school under the State law, are basic skills deficient, do not have a secondary school diploma or its recognized equivalent, or are English language learners.
+Services include Adult Basic Education (ABE), Adult Secondary Education (ASE),